 New Orleans' Record Shops

 I believe in supporting independent record (and book) stores whenever humanly possible, and resorting to the chains last.
-So if you're shopping for records in New Orleans, I highly recommend you begin with:
+However, post-Katrina, most of the chains are gone anyway.
+So if you're shopping for records in New Orleans, I highly recommend you do it here:

 The Louisiana Music Factory, 210 N. Decatur, New Orleans, LA 70130.

-Located in the French Quarter (now a block away in a new location), this is a fine little record shop, the best in the City for my money, specializing in local sounds.
-There's a wide selection of New Orleans jazz, plus Cajun, zydeco, R&B, Dixieland, Blues, Gospel, plus international music.
+Located in the French Quarter, this shop is the best in the City for my money, specializing in local sounds.
+There's a wide selection of New Orleans jazz, plus Cajun, zydeco, R&B, Blues, Gospel, plus international music.
 New, used, rare and out-of-print LPs, CDs, 45s, 78s.
 Videos, books, music posters, T-shirts, photographs, sheet music, much more.
 They frequently feature live, in-store performances of local and touring artists.
 Open 10-7 daily, plastic accepted, and they do mail order.
 (504) 586-1094.
-The above link leads to their interactive ordering site, which will be online as of November 1, 1998.

 The Mushroom, 1037 Broadway, Uptown (above The Boot).